Denbigh – St Hilary’s Church

 Architecture

-The church was erected in the middle of the small town surrounded by defensive walls, halfway between the Burgess Gate and the entrance to the castle, on the left side of the steep road leading to the rocky highest point of the elevation.
-In the Middle Ages, it consisted of a five-bay nave on a rectangular plan, a slightly shorter chancel ended with a straight wall from the east, and a tower on the west side.
-The whole was about 36.5 meters long.
+St. Hilary’s Church was built in the center of a small town surrounded by defensive walls, halfway between the Burgher Gate to the north and the castle entrance to the south, on the left side of a steep road leading to the rocky, highest point of the hill.
+In the Middle Ages, the church consisted of a five-bay rectangular nave, a slightly shorter, lower and narrower chancel, terminated on the eastern side by a straight wall, and a slender, quadrangular tower on the western side.
+The entire structure was approximately 36.5 meters long.

-The nave and the chancel were illuminated by pointed windows.
-In the southern wall of the chancel, between the two windows, there was also a pointed, moulded portal, intended for use by the priest.
-There was a crypt under the eastern part of the church, not much smaller than the chancel.
-Its construction was possible due to the slope of the hill.
+The nave and chancel were illuminated by pointed windows.
+In the south wall of the chancel, between two windows, there was also a pointed, moulded portal, intended for the vicar.
+The main entrance for the local congregation was in traditional location, in the western part of the south wall of the nave.
+Inside, beneath the eastern part of the church was a crypt, slightly smaller than the chancel.
+Its construction was made possible by the sloping hillside.

 Current state

-To this day, only the church tower and fragments of the western wall of the nave have survived.
-Admission to the former church is free, but entry to the tower is probably not possible.
+Today, only the church tower and small fragments of the western wall of the nave remain, a testament to the thoughtless and destructive actions carried out even in the 20th century.
+There are no traces visible to the naked eye of the nave, the later north aisle and the chancel.
+Admission to the former church grounds is free, but entering the tower is likely not possible.

 bibliography: